katgees/apcc-bfx/README.md

 In order to use the MSA viewer, you will need a recent (within the last 7 days) multiple sequence alignment (MSA) from EMBL-EBI.
-There are multiple MSA tools available at https://www.ebi.ac.uk/Tools/msa/, however only 4 of them generate results in Clustal/ClustalW format which is required for this viewer.
+There are multiple MSA tools available at https://www.ebi.ac.uk/Tools/msa/, however only 4 of them generate results in ClustalW format which is required for this viewer.
 These are the 4 tools: Clustal Omega, MAFFT*, MUSCLE, and T-Coffee.

-**Please note that the default output format for MAFFT is Pearson/ FASTA.*
+**Please note that the default output format for Clustal Omega is Clustal with character counts and the default format for MAFFT is Pearson/FASTA.
+Only use ClustalW.*

 >The **files** folder in the repository contains a text file called
 > **job_id_list.txt** which contains some MSA job IDs, though they